 Alternatively, consider the myPOS Glass solution which turns your Android smartphone into a payment terminal. myPOS Glass is simple to use, requires no additional hardware, and comes in two affordable pricing plans.

-How to get a card machine
+How to get a card reader

 You can purchase your ideal POS terminal from the myPOS Online shop, a distributor/reseller, or from a myPOS physical store in a city near you!
 We’re constantly expanding and growing and looking for ways to get even closer to you!

-Advantages of card machines for businesses
+Advantages of card readers for businesses

 Whether traditional or smart, each device described above comes with many advantages that will ultimately help your business grow.
 Some of these advantages are that these card readers make your business more efficient by offering fluidity in work processes and they offer faster, safer, and more hygienic payments.